UMAprotocol/protocol/packages/api/src/apps/api/README.md

 Returns historical market prices (based on 0x api) for a token address.
 Slices from a starting timestamp (in seconds) and a count of samples newer than that.
 Currently only usdc prices are supported.

+### globalTvlHistoryBetween(start = 0, end: number = nowS(), currency: CurrencySymbol = "usd") => StatData[]

+Gets the history of global tvl, the sum of all known EMP total value locked, between start and end timestamps in seconds.

+### globalTvlSlice(start = 0, length = 1, currency: CurrencySymbol = "usd") => StatData[]

+Gets the history of global tvl, the sum of all known EMP tottal value locked, starting at start in timestamp seconds and counting length samples after that.